 6.27 The notification required by paragraph 6.25 must be accompanied by a letter from the auditor stating the date of termination, what the auditor believes to be the reason for such termination or, in the case of resignation, the reason(s) for such resignation.

-6.28 The applicant issuer must publish an announcement informing holders of debt securities of the termination of the auditor appointment or resignation of the auditor and the reason(s) therefore.
+6.28 The applicant issuer must publish an announcement immediately after the notification to the JSE in pursuant to paragraph 6.25 above, informing holders of debt securities of the termination of the auditor appointment or resignation of the auditor and the reason(s) therefore.

 6.29 The annual financial statements for the year end in which the termination or resignation took place must state that the auditor appointment was terminated or that the auditor resigned and the reason(s) therefore.